ganeti/ganeti/man/hroller.rst

 \--one-step-only
   Restrict to the first reboot group.
 Output the group one node per line.

+\--offline-maintenance
+  Pretend that all instances are shutdown before the reboots are carried out.
+I.e., only edges from the primary to the secondary node of an instance are considered.

 \--force
   Do not fail, even if the master node cannot be determined.